MinaProtocol/MIPs/MIPS/mip-remove-supercharged-rewards.md

 ## Rationale

 As outlined in the [Motivation](#motivation) section, a step change to reduce and eventually remove supercharged rewards over the first 15 months was proposed but never implemented.
 As the first hard fork will be (well) past the 15-month date, this MIP simply implements removing them at the time of the first hard fork.
-The current staking participation rate is currently high, so there is unlikely a need to continue to additionally incentivize stakers with unlocked tokens at the cost of an increased inflation rate.
+The staking participation rate is currently high, so there is unlikely a need to continue to additionally incentivize stakers with unlocked tokens at the cost of an increased inflation rate.

 ## Backwards Compatibility